 September 2019 – Yale-NUS College cancelled a programme on dissent and resistance, reopening the debate over whether Yale University had sacrificed academic freedom in order to open a joint venture in Singapore.
-Below is a selection of articles on the incident, as well as several articles on liberal arts education written prior to the latest controversy.
+On a separate page, we have compiled a selection of articles on the incident, as well as several articles on liberal arts education written prior to the latest controversy.

 MORE ON ACADEMIC FREEDOM

 Speaking out of turn

 By Teo You Yenn – The sociologist and author of This Is What Inequality Looks Like reflects on how the singling out of certain voices as illegitimate affects public discourse and democracy.
 On the author’s personal website, 8 October 2019.